How to Make a Cute DIY Tire Swing Planter For Your Garden Gnomes

-Then a hole drilled in the top to hang it.
-We could've just tied the rope around the tire but the paint will scrape off when it swings so this worked best.
+Then, drill a hole in the top to hang it.
+We could've just tied the rope around the tire, but the paint will scrape off when it swings, so this worked best.

 Seriously use a large drill bit and expect some smoke because you're burnin' rubber!